-In April 2014, the working group released its final report, detailing the process undertaken by state agencies to determine the costs associated with the criminal justice system and reporting cost-benefit findings on the Bennington County Integrated Domestic Violence Docket Project.
+In April 2014, the working group released its final report detailing the process to build the Vermont Results First model and conduct cost-benefit analysis on the Bennington County Integrated Domestic Violence Docket Project.
 The analysis found that the program is cost beneficial: Every dollar produces almost $2 in benefits.
-The working group concluded the report by recommending that the state continue to use the Results First approach in the area of adult criminal justice and that it use the data to focus on reducing crimes that incur the highest costs.
+The working group concluded the report by recommending that the state continue to implement the Results First approach in adult criminal justice and that it use the data to focus on reducing crimes that incur the highest costs.
 In March 2016, the Crime Research Group released two additional reports, which included an update to its model analysis on adult criminal justice programs and a comprehensive program inventory of community- and prison-based interventions.